Author: Sarah Crossan

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

 Prepare to be heartbroken.
-Sarah Crossan has created a book that is going to take its readers on a journey that will tug at your heart strings.
+One by Sarah Crossan is a book that is going to take its readers on a journey that will tug at your heart strings.
 One is a well-written and lyrical novel about conjoined twins that is sure to bring tears to readers’ eyes through its shocking plot.

 One is such a beautifully written book!
 It is a story that is completely told in free verse.
 Each component of the story is a poem that tells another piece of it.
 While I don’t typically read books that are written using this format, I am amazed at the way Sarah Crossan has captured so many emotions and images in this short read.
 The visual imagery is so vividly described that readers will be in effect left processing this story long after reading it.